Herbert Henry Dow High School: History

 The facility, also known as H.H.
 Dow High School, Dow High or Midland Dow is one of two high schools in the Midland Public School district, and a member of the Saginaw Valley High School Association.
 The facility was intended to alleviate overcrowding at Midland High School and construction of the 270000 sqft building was completed in 1968 at a cost of $9,172,303.
 The school was named in honor of Herbert Henry Dow, founder of the Dow Chemical Company, based in Midland.
 When the school opened in 1968, only sophomores were in attendance, and they would be the first class to graduate in 1971.
 One grade was added each year and the school included grades 10–12 until a freshman class was added in 1997.
 A$2.2 million science wing with 4800 sqft was added in 1999.
 Music and athletic facilities were enhanced in 2005 as part of a 25000 sqft building expansion which cost $3,827,697.

+Shooting

+On March 7, 2007, 17-year-old David Turner shot his ex-girlfriend Jessica Forsyth multiple times near the school cafeteria before committing suicide.
+Turner was not a student at the school, and had trespassed onto the building to get to Forsyth.

+It was later stated that she had only survived due to Turner's bullet being stopped by a 6-inch titanium plate implanted into her collarbone due to previous medical issues.
+At the time of the shooting, Forsyth was four months pregnant with Turner's child, which she named Gabriella.